Rēhitatanga

 Why you need to be registered and hold a Practising Certificate

-Becoming registered means you have met all the criteria to become a social worker, i.e. you have been assessed as being competent, fit to practise, and will be held accountable for the way you practise.
-Once registered, you will remain on the register unless you ask to be taken off or the SWRB Board takes you off.
+Becoming registered means you have met all the criteria to become a social worker.
+It means you have been assessed as being competent, fit to practise, and will be held accountable for the way you practise.
+Once registered, you will remain on the register unless you ask to be removed or the SWRB Board decides to remove you.

 The Practising Certificate is the document that shows you are legally able to practise as a social worker in New Zealand that year.